LomanLab/EBAME18/TUTORIAL.md

 kraken --db kraken2-microbial-fatfree --threads 12 Kefir_RBK.contigs.fa > Kefir_RBK.contigs.kraken
 ```

+#### Questions
-    - How many taxa are present now at species level?
+  - How many taxa are present now at the species level?
-    - Identification of contigs
+  - Identify some contigs of interest using your `Bandage` plot, what taxon has been assigned to some contigs of interest?